alinazhabarova/SQL_pool_day_1/README.md

 ![D01_02](misc/images/D01_02.png)

 In addition, SQL sets are useful for calculating some specific data science metrics, such as the Jaccard distance between 2 objects based on existing data features.

-## Chapter II
-## General Rules

-- Use this page as your only reference.
-Do not listen to rumors and speculations about how to prepare your solution.
-- Make sure you are using the latest version of PostgreSQL.
-- It is perfectly fine if you use the IDE to write source code (aka SQL script).
-- To be evaluated, your solution must be in your GIT repository.
-- Your solutions will be evaluated by your peers.
-- You should not leave any files in your directory other than those explicitly specified by the exercise instructions.
-It is recommended that you modify your `.gitignore` to avoid accidents.
-- Got a question?
-Ask your neighbor to the right.
-Otherwise, try your neighbor on the left.
-- Your reference manual: mates / Internet / Google.
-- Read the examples carefully.
-You may need things not specified in the topic.
-- And may the SQL-Force be with you!
-Absolutely anything can be represented in SQL!
-Let's get started and have fun!

 ## Chapter III
 ## Rules of the day